msteffensen19/InstallDockerOnNimbusClient/README.md

-As part of the installation, a modified version of nimbusapp is installed which kills the LR Agent (magentproc.exe) when a "nimbusapp lre start" command is run (since the agent conflicts with an LRE process) and it also starts the LRE Agent when a "nimbusapp lre stop" command is run.
+As part of the installation, a modified version of nimbusapp is installed which kills the LR Agent (magentproc.exe) when a "nimbusapp lre start" command is run (or up) since the agent conflicts with an LRE process, and it also starts the LRE Agent when a "nimbusapp lre stop" (or down) command is run.

-After the installation you should update your browser shortcuts for LRE LoadTest and LRE Admin to replace NimbusWindows.aos.com with NimbusClient.aos.com.

 Other tasks include:
 * Installs docker-compose and docker-app